-Roasted Candied Rainbow Carrots with Orange-Maple Syrup is a mouthful of deliciousness.
+Roasted Candied Carrots with Orange-Maple Syrup is a mouthful of deliciousness.
 The carrots are bathed in a syrup made from fresh orange juice, pure maple syrup, and bacon grease all the while roasting to a supple tenderness.
 Delicious enough to eat with a simple meal but fancy enough for an elegant presentation at a dinner party with friends.

 The Delightful Vibe of a Farmer’s Market on Saturday Morning